timjogorman/RicherEventDescription/guidelines.md

 phrase (or even, for EVENTs, a complex string of verbs and nouns) which designates that concept.
-Yet we will not be annotating that entire string, but instead will designate the phrase with a single word, the syntactic ``head'' of the phrase.
+Yet we will not be annotating that entire string, but instead will designate the phrase with a single word, the syntactic "head" of the phrase.

-Please note that \textbf{the syntactic head guidelines do not specify what qualifies as an EVENT/ENTITY or not, but instead, how to select a span for those words or phrases which do qualify}.
+Please note that **the syntactic head guidelines do not specify what qualifies as an EVENT/ENTITY or not, but instead, how to select a span for those words or phrases which do qualify}.
 Deciding whether or not a term should be one, many or no entities or events is entirely a semantic decision; this is merely a decision about the span which you should mark after that.
-A single noun phrase can have many ENTITYs or EVENTs (every word in ``United States Olympics Organization Chairwoman'' is an ENTITY), and the fact that a word is not the head of a larger syntactic unit \textit{in no way} disqualifies it from separate annotation.
+A single noun phrase can have many ENTITYs or EVENTs (every word in "United States Olympics Organization Chairwoman" is an ENTITY), and the fact that a word is not the head of a larger syntactic unit \textit{in no way} disqualifies it from separate annotation.

 #### Minimum Span Annotation

-One might talk about ``maximum span'' annotation as being everything encompassing what you are talking about, an approach we are \emph{not using here}:
+One might talk about "maximum span" annotation as being everything encompassing what you are talking about, an approach we are \emph{not using here}:
 \begin{examples